wmtford/HHplusMET/README.md

 "comb" for the combination, "res" for resolved only, and "boost" for boosted only.
 If you wish to change the directory of the datacards, you can do that here: https://github.com/emacdonald16/HHplusMET/blob/f227a4e88a51027040635d4db52db959d0ced69d/scripts/scan_point.cxx#L23

-You will need to re-run `scan_point.cxx`, or delete the saved files in the *src* directory and run `runPaperPlots.sh`, which will automatically run scan_point if the files don't exist.
-After `scan_point.cxx` is run, you can then run  `limit_scan.cxx`.

 All of the final plots are in the *output* directory.